Not wanting to wait, poor countries demand their vaccines | ExBulletin

 Although India is contracted to provide COVAX with several hundred million doses of vaccine, the shootings have not yet been authorized by the WHO, meaning that India cannot release them for the UN program.
 In the meantime, India has already donated to neighbors, including Sri Lanka, Bangladesh and Nepal, with more than 5 million doses.

-Dr. Haritha Aluthge of the Association of Sri Lankan Government Medical Officers, called on the WHO to intervene between stiff competition for vaccines and COVAX’s failure to perform.
+Dr. Haritha Aluthge of the Association of Medical Officers of the Government of Sri Lanka, called on the WHO to intervene between the fierce competition for vaccines and the failure of COVAX to perform.

 Her prayers for countries acting in solidarity are largely ignored.